savindi-wijenayaka/tech-talks/README.md

 # tech-talks
-All presentations of my tech talks
+All resources related to tech talks conducted by me.